MindPort-GmbH/VR-Builder-Documentation/docfx/articles/core/quick-start.md

 They are automatically added to every VR Builder scene.

-- `[PROCESS_CONFIGURATION]` allows to select the process for the current scene from a list of processes saved in the project.
+- `PROCESS_CONFIGURATION` allows to select the process for the current scene from a list of processes saved in the project.
-- `[PROCESS_CONTROLLER]` defines some parameters for processes in this scene like the spectator input bindings and camera.
+- `PROCESS_CONTROLLER` defines some parameters for processes in this scene like the spectator input bindings and camera.
-- `[XR_Setup_Action_Based_Hands]` is the VR rig used by the default XR interaction component.
+- `VRB_XR_Setup` is the VR rig used by the default XR interaction component.
 If you are using a different interaction component, for example to use VR Builder in conjunction with [Interhaptics or VRIF](https://www.mindport.co/vr-builder/add-ons-integrations), you might see a different rig here.

 By looking at the other objects in the scene, we can see that some have a `Process Scene Object` component and possibly some "property" component.
 A `Process Scene Object` has a unique object ID that can be accessed by the process.
 Properties define how the process can interact with the object.
 For example, a `Grabbable Property` will let VR Builder recognize if an object is being grabbed.
 Adding a `Grabbable Property` to an object will automatically make it a `Process Scene Object` and add a few components so you can interact with the object in VR.